Wolf Hour

-The Wolf Hour (Norwegian: Minnesota) is a crime novel and thriller by Norwegian writer Jo Nesbø, first published by Aschehoug in January 2025.
+Wolf Hour (Norwegian: Minnesota) is a crime novel and thriller by Norwegian writer Jo Nesbø, first published by Aschehoug in January 2025.
 Set in Minneapolis, the novel follows Detective Bob Oz's investigation of several murders.
 The police initially suspect a hitman associated with the drug trade.
 As the perpetrator continues to evade capture, Oz realizes that the police may be tracking the wrong man.
 The novel address themes of gun control, racial tensions, and revenge.

 Conception

 In an interview with The Irish News, Nesbø noted the large number of Norwegian immigrants who settled in Minnesota, including several of his relatives.
 He traveled to Minneapolis to research the book, where he described "maybe soul searching my roots, my people's attitudes."
 Nesbø told the paper that he did not write the book as a political statement about gun control, although the plot and setting gave him the opportunity to examine the issue, stating: "I want to look at the human condition from as many angles as I can – the same as with politics."